TowneBank (TOWN)

 5. Sales Growth

 In general, banks make money from two primary sources.
 The first is net interest income, which is interest earned on loans, mortgages, and investments in securities minus interest paid out on deposits.
 The second source is non-interest income, which can come from bank account, credit card, wealth management, investing banking, and trading fees.
-Luckily, TowneBank’s revenue grew at a decent 5.4% compounded annual growth rate over the last five years.
-Its growth was slightly above the average banking company and shows its offerings resonate with customers.
+Unfortunately, TowneBank’s 5.1% annualized revenue growth over the last five years was sluggish.
+This fell short of our benchmark for the banking sector and is a poor baseline for our analysis.

-This quarter, TowneBank reported year-on-year revenue growth of 18.6%, and its $207.4 million of revenue exceeded Wall Street’s estimates by 3.8%.
+This quarter, TowneBank’s year-on-year revenue growth of 23.6% was excellent, and its $215.7 million of revenue was in line with Wall Street’s estimates.

 Markets consistently prioritize net interest income growth over fee-based revenue, recognizing its superior quality and recurring nature compared to the more unpredictable non-interest income streams.